ilastik/ilastik.github.io/documentation/basics/headless.md

 - `Features`, which outputs a multi-channel image where each channel represents one of the computed pixel features;
 - `Labels`, which outputs an image representing the users' manually created annotations.

+## Headless Mode for Autocontext Workflow

+The [Autocontext]({{site.baseurl}}/documentation/autocontext/autocontext) workflow is essentially two runs of pixel classification, with the latter one using the output of the first one as an additional input.
+When running the Autocontext Workflow in headless mode, the available options for the `--export_source` are analogous to those of the simple Pixel Classification Workflow, but you can export the results of any of the two pixel classification stages involved in this workflow.
+Here's the full list of options:

+- `"Probabilities Stage 1"`;
+- `"Probabilities Stage 2"`;
+- `"Simple Segmentation Stage 1"`;
+- `"Simple Segmentation Stage 2"`;
+- `"Uncertainty Stage 1"`;
+- `"Uncertainty Stage 2"`;
+- `"Features Stage 1"`;
+- `"Features Stage 2"`;
+- `"Labels Stage 1"`;
+- `"Labels Stage 2"`;
+- `"Propabilities All Stages"`: equivalent to exporting both `"Probabilities Stage 1"` and `"Probabilities Stage 2"`;
+- `"Input Stage 1"`: output your raw input image that was fed into the first stage of the workflow;
+- `"Input Stage 2"`, wich is the input received by the second Pixel Classification stage in the workflow

 ## Headless Mode for Object Classification

 When running the Object Classification Workflow in headless mode, the available options for the `--export_source` flag are: